 Texture Series: How to color textures with Copic markers

-Hello Copic readers!
-In our previous blog, we showed how to color 3 different brick patterns.
-In today’s blog, we’re going to go into detail on how to color another common texture: stone!
+Greetings Copic readers!
+In our previous blog, we showed how to color 3 different stone patterns.
+In today’s blog, we’re going to go into detail on how to color our final texture in this mini-series: wood!
 So, without further ado, let’s get started by gathering our reference images and materials below!

-The first thing you’ll want to do before any coloring can happen is find 3 reference images of different stone patterns you like.
+The first thing you’ll want to do before any coloring can occur is find 3 reference images of different wood patterns you like.
 This can be done online, around your home, at a friend’s home, or around your neighborhood.
 The important thing to do here is to find variety so you’re not repeating the same pattern but with different colors, or vice versa.

 Once your references have been gathered, grab a pencil, eraser, ruler, and a few sheets of marker-friendly paper.
 We recommend marker paper, or something similar that’s good for layering.

-Now that we’ve gathered our reference photos, have our 3 stone patterns prepared, and our color palettes have been determined, it’s time to get coloring! 🎉
+Now that we’ve gathered our reference photos, have our 3 wood patterns prepared, and our color palettes have been determined, it’s time to get coloring! 🎉

-Stay tuned for our next blog, where we’ll be concluding this texture series by going into detail on how you can color 3 different WOOD patterns.
+Stay tuned for our next blog, where we’ll be showing you how you can apply all of these different textures to drawing a house!
 Until next time!

 Read More Articles

 Copic Ink Series: How to utilize all the features of Copic Ink Today’s Feature:How to Use Copic Ink as a Marker Refill Greetings C...